 When you define a new Visual for a and that Visual is a UIElement (such as a panel or control), the layout system runs on the UIElement and its child elements when the AutoLayoutContent property is set to true.
 However, the root UIElement is essentially isolated from the rest of the system; styles, storyboards, and external layout can't permeate this boundary.
 Therefore, you should explicitly specify the size of the root UIElement, because its only parent is the and therefore it cannot automatically size itself to the area being painted.
-For more information about layout in Windows Presentation Foundation (WPF), see the The Layout System.
+For more information about layout in Windows Presentation Foundation (WPF), see the Layout.

-Freezable Features: Because it inherits from the Freezable class, the class provides several special features: objects can be declared as resources and shared among multiple objects.
+Freezable Features: Because it inherits from the Freezable class, the class provides several special features: objects can be declared as and shared among multiple objects.
 For more information about the different features provided by Freezable objects, see the Freezable Objects Overview.

 A Visual property is set to any value other than null.cannot be made read-only (frozen) when its